ryan-mcclue/unsw/comp4920/group.md

 Ethical Risks:
   The push for more accuracy, requires more data, which might lead to privacy concerns as more detailed health data is collected and analysed.

-KardiaMobile uses a subscription model to provide a steady revunue stream and to support ongoing costs of data storage to ensure business is profitable.
-KardiaMobile 6L's subscription model typically includes:
-  A basic free tier with limited ECG readings and AI interpretations.
-  Premium tiers offering unlimited ECG storage, detailed reports, and additional AI-detected conditions
-Fairness:
-  Creates a two-tiered system where comprehensive health insights are only available to those who can afford the subscription.
-  Patients with premium subscriptions might receive more detailed insights, potentially leading to disparities in care
 Responsibility:
   The division between free and paid features may not be clear to all general users.
   The subscription model might prioritise profitable features over those with the greatest public health impact.